carrierpowered/carrierpowered.github.io/_posts/2020-12-20-introducing-carrierpowered.markdown

 stores market values, market history, player logs and much more.

 The recommended client tool to update player logs is _Companion_. _Companion_ is an easy-to-setup tool that retrieves player logs from the game files.
+It also uploads market values to EDDN.